 Last week we covered the Tudor work of Omer C. Bouschor.
 During his career, this Detroit based architect created well over 29 homes in the community – more than many other architects.

-The architectural style(s) that influenced Omer C. Bouschor’s homes in Grosse Pointe could be described as be defined by two very distinctive approaches.
-From the residences we have presented there is a distinct shift from his Tudor Revival homes of the 1930’s, through to the modern colonial homes he created between 1935 and 1954.
+The architectural style(s) that influenced Omer C. Bouschor’s homes in Grosse Pointe could be described as being defined by two very distinctive approaches.
+From the residences, we have presented there is a distinct shift from his Tudor Revival homes of the 1930’s, through to the modern colonial homes he created between 1935 and 1954.

 This week we explore the 15 modern colonial homes he created across the Grosse Pointe communities.
 Given that Bouschor’s 14 Tudor inspired homes (during the 1930’s) are clearly the work of a man who was adept at one particular architectural style, it is incredible to think he could so seamlessly transition into designing handsome colonial homes.

 Having worked primarily in Grosse Pointe Park during the 1930’s Bouschor, in the 1940’s, began to work on the Farms and the Shores.
 From the list below you will see just how many superb homes he created during this period.

 This is one of the earlier homes to display a change in style to his modern colonial approach.
 Constructed from brick, with a clapboard front on the second floor, this 3,500 sq ft home is poles apart from the Tudor homes he was predominantly creating during the 1930’s, and was possibly his first project in Grosse Pointe Farms.